-About NRN UK
+About NRNA UK

 1. It is estimated that today more than 2.5 million Nepalese reside abroad.
 Nepalese expatriates come from all walks-of-life: academics, businessmen, doctors, scientists, professionals, Gurkha British Army and unskilled labourers.